Create Accessible Headings

 Although you may prefer the look of an H4 over an H2, it is more important to use headings hierarchically.
 Following the title (h1), the first heading should be a Heading 2 (h2) and if there's more detail needed the next heading should be a Heading 3 (h3).

-If you don't use headings hierarchically, SiteImprove will flag the following issue:
+If you don't use headings hierarchically,

 On your Stanford Site, if Siteimprove is flagging this on a filtered list page, such as news or events, please visit Update from a legacy version of the filtered page.